-You didn’t just lose a marriage—you lost the version of yourself who thought life had to look one certain way.
-But here’s the truth: this isn’t the end.
+You didn’t just lose a marriage – you lost the version of yourself who thought life had to look one certain way.
+The truth is, this isn’t the end.
 It’s your permission slip to rewrite everything.

 You’re not broken.
 You’re rebuilding.